 If you want to read more on smooth designer-developer collaboration, I suggest you read Katica’s piece about design handoffs.

 Check that your team continues the collaboration after the field study, too.
 They have to sit down and talk to each other a lot about what they have seen and heard.
 Talk about what the users did and how they used the product.
 Use this time to create user stories together.
 These stories boil down several key observations into one digestible story that team members share among each other.
 This makes the transformation of the info quicker and more understandable.
 Read more on collaborative data analysis technique here.

 After doing field research with a cross-functional team, let them proceed with mutual decision making about the priorities and next steps.
 The team will usually have different views on the same issue, and that’s good.
 Considering all the different aspects and making a consensual decision will produce better output.

 Doing field research with a cross-functional team can not only lead to better team alignment and communication but also help make better design decisions.
-Here, at UX studio we think that nothing can replace letting everyone meet users IRL to see how they use the product with their own eyes.
+Here, at our UX company, we think that nothing can replace letting everyone meet users IRL to see how they use the product with their own eyes.
 This way you place and keep users in your team’s head, improving their user-centered thinking in the end.

 Have you ever tried to do a field research with a cross-functional team?
 What is your experience?
 We’d love to read about it in the comment section below!